cloudify-cosmo/getcloudify.org/guide/3.0/blueprint_guide.md

 {%endhighlight%}

 Now let’s try and deploy what we have created so far to get a fill of it

 #Step 7: Adding the application layer
-we can now add the application layer by adding the nodecellar_app node. it is of type nodejs_app
+we can now add the application layer by adding the nodecellar_app node. it is of type nodejs_app (which again we need to decalre inline)

+{%highlight yaml%}
+nodejs_app:
+    derived_from: cloudify.types.bash.app_module
+    properties:
+        -   app_name
+        -   startup_script
+        -   git_url
+        -   git_branch
+        -   base_port
+        -   num_instances
+        -   env_file_path
+{%endhighlight%}

+And now we can add the node in the nodes list

 {%highlight yaml%}
  - name: nodecellar_app